KarolinaGa/How_to_Start_a_Podcast/Preparations.md

 5. ### Choose the editing software.

    You need editing software to cut unwanted fragments and get rid of background noise.
-Here is a ranking of different audio editing software for different uses:[Audio editing sofware guide]( https://www.fiverr.com/resources/guides/music-audio/podcast-editing-software )
+Here is a ranking of different audio editing software for different uses: [Audio editing sofware guide]( https://www.fiverr.com/resources/guides/music-audio/podcast-editing-software ).